rachyharkov/coupon-management-system/README.md

 - json (enabled by default - don't turn it off)
 - [mysqlnd](http://php.net/manual/en/mysqlnd.install.php) if you plan to use MySQL
 - [libcurl](http://php.net/manual/en/curl.requirements.php) if you plan to use the HTTP\CURLRequest library

+## License

+The CodeIgniter framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT) and the application is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

+## Want to make it really yours?

+You can change the name of the application, the logo, the favicon, the color scheme, the layout, literally anything.
+But please don't remove the credits from the footer.
+I'll be very grateful if you keep the credits there.

+If you want to make it really yours and having benefits from it, you check my profile and contact me to discuss about it (because right now my m-banking account is having a problem, so I can't receive any money from you).
+Oh, also I'll be very happy if you want to contribute to this project.